-Under extraordinary circumstances, vote AGAINST or WITHHOLD from directors individually, committee members, or the entire board, due to:
+Under extraordinary circumstances, vote against or withhold from directors individually, committee members, or the entire board, due to:

-- 1.17.
-Material failures of governance, stewardship, risk oversight3, or fiduciary responsibilities at the company; - 1.18.
-Failure to replace management as appropriate; or - 1.19.
+- 1.16.
+Material failures of governance, stewardship, risk oversight3, or fiduciary responsibilities at the company; - 1.17.
+Failure to replace management as appropriate; or - 1.18.
 Egregious actions related to a director's service on other boards that raise substantial doubt about his or her ability to effectively oversee management and serve the best interests of shareholders at any company.

-2. Board Responsiveness
+2. Responsiveness

-Vote AGAINST or WITHHOLD from individual directors, committee members, or the entire board of directors as appropriate if:
+Vote case-by-case on individual directors, committee members, or the entire board of directors as appropriate if: